Bookkeeping

 • NOTE: Once you have entered these parameters, you can save them to make it easier next time.
 To do so, enter a name, e.g., Operations, in the "Filter Name" box and Save.
 Then next time use the Saved Filters pull-down to access those settings and then change just the month before clicking on "OK".

-Find the line labeled "Contributions" in the Summary Balance Sheet.
+• In Workday, find the line labeled "Contributions" in the Summary Balance Sheet.
 It is under "Revenue".
 Make a note of the total.

 Find the last entry for the month in Quicken.
 Compare the Quicken balance to the Foundation account "Ending Net Assets".